wren-lang/wren/doc/site/modules/io/stdin.markdown

 Sets raw mode on or off.

+### **isTerminal**

+Returns `true` if Stdin is connected to a "TTY".
+This is true when the user is running Wren in an interactive terminal, and false if it its input is coming from a pipe.

 ### **readByte**()

 Reads one byte of input from stdin.
 Blocks the current fiber until a byte has